triblatron/dag/README.md

 * SignalPath a connection between Ports
 * OytputStream to serialise a Graph
-* InputStream to read previously serialised objects There will be an EditorInterface that defines operations on these elements.
+* InputStream to read previously serialised objects

+There will be an EditorInterface that defines operations on these elements.
 Typically, implementations will use the Command pattern and rollback using serialisation.

-A Graph will provd3 the following operations:
+A Graph will provde the following operations:
 * Create a Node
 * Delete a Node
 * Create a SignalPath